codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+Two dyslexics walk into a bra.

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. Mystic Mansion
+ 1. JavaScript
- 2. Wily Werewolf
+ 2. PHP
- 3. Utopic Unicorn
+ 3. Python
- 4. Trusty Tahr
+ 4. C#

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  JavaScript
 </details>